InvaHealth/InvaHealthDDdescriptors/README.md

 # **Type_Stakeholder**

-The general type of stakeholder - a fixed list (Health provider, Individual, Community) from Roiz et al. (2024)
+The general type of stakeholder - a fixed list (e.g., Health provider, Individual, Community) from <a href="https://doi.org/10.1016/j.scitotenv.2024.173054">Roiz et al. (2024)</a>.

 # **Stakeholder**

-The actual stakeholder.
-E.g. the state or a company, the boundaries of the community (country, city, friends, ...)
+The actual stakeholder, e.g. the state or a company, the boundaries of the community (country, city, friends, ...).

 # **Type_1_of_cost**

-The two main types of costs: Damage/Loss or Management (+ Mixed when impossible to separate)
+The two main types of costs:
+- <strong>Damage/Loss</strong>, or
+- <strong>Management</strong>, or
+- <strong>Mixed</strong> when impossible to separate)

 # **Type_2_of_cost**

-The sub-categories of Type 1, roughly divided into direct and indirect costs, with some specificities depending on the type 1
+The sub-categories of Type 1, roughly divided into <strong>direct</strong> and <strong>indirect</strong> costs, with some specificities depending on Type 1.

 # **Type_3_of_cost**

-The specific thing that cost money (medicines, tv campaign, name of eradication programme, etc.)
+The specific thing that cost money (e.g., medicines, TV campaign, name of eradication programme, etc.).

 # **Unspecified_cost**

-Temporary column for other types of costs we may have forgotten - each will become a separate column in the end
+Temporary column for other types of costs we may have forgotten - each will become a separate column in the end.

 # **Verbatim_evidence**

-Extract from the article evidencing where the information comes from
+Extract from the article evidencing from where the information comes.

 # **Fixed_variable**

-Indicates if the costs are fixed (constant cost - independent from the abundance of the invasive species or the disease) or variable (depends on the abundance of the invasive species or the disease).
+Indicates if the costs are:
+- <strong>fixed</strong> (constant cost - independent of the abundance of the invasive species or the disease) or
+- <strong>variable</strong> (depends on the abundance of the invasive species or the disease).

 # **Period_of_estimation**